cyberdreadx/rougee-play-beats-docs/docs/features/trading-system.md

 ## 💎 XRGE Token

 ### What is XRGE?
-XRGE is the native token of ROUGEE.PLAY, used for all trading operations.
+XRGE is the native token of ROUGEE, used for all trading operations.

 ### Token Details
 - **Name**: RougeCoin